Strict Texas abortion law is on ‘pause.’ Here’s what that means

 What effect will it have?

-The immediate effects are uncertain, particularly whether it means doctors in the state can perform abortions again.
-Providers have praised Pitman’s ruling, but admit they’re not sure if this means they can begin re-scheduling procedures yet.
+The immediate effects are uncertain—particularly whether it means doctors in the state can perform abortions again.
+Providers have praised Pitman’s ruling but admit they’re not sure if this means they can begin rescheduling procedures yet.
 (That’s because Texas lawmakers accounted for this scenario, too: They can be retroactively sued for abortions they provide while the ban is paused, if it’s reinstated.)
 About an hour after Pitman’s order was issued, Texas also filed a notice with the U.S. Court of Appeals for the 5th Circuit, petitioning it to intervene.

 What’s the bottom line?